McTavishLab/physcraper/How_to_start.md

     1. run `python scripts/get_ottid.py name_of_your_ingroup`

     2. by going to [Open Tree of Life](https://ot14.opentreeoflife.org/opentree/argus/opentree9.1@ott93302) and type in the name of the lineage and get the OTT ID at the right side of the page.
-That number needs to be provided analysis file, as following:

     The identifying number need to be entered here:
     1. in an OToL run: within the function  `standard_run()`/`filter_OTOL()` in your analysis file in the field for `ingroup_mrca`.